A theory of 2+1D bosonic topological orders: Unitary fusion category and the trivial particle type

 is the quantum dimension of type-$j$ particle (see \eqn{dNdd}).
 The largest left eigenvalue of $N_1$ is 1.
 Thus $d_1=w_1=1$.

 We can represent a type-$1$ string by a dash line.
 By examine the O-move with $k=1$:

-we see that we can remove (or replace) any vertex with dash line by including a factor $D^{-1/2}$.
-We can add a vertex with dash line by including a factor $D^{1/2}$.
-In other words, a vertex with dash line is just a weighting factor $D^{-1/2}$.
+we see that we can remove or add any vertex with dash line without affecting the amplitude.
+In other words, a vertex with dash line can be added/removed freely.
 The unitary m-fusion categories with the trivial particle type will be called \emph{unitary fusion categories}.